Loren-coder/Loren/Assignments/Final_Toolbox_Challenge/README.md

 ### XY Table To Point

-- This tool can display houses on Block Island using the coordinates in the table
+- This tool displays houses on Block Island using the coordinates in the table

 ### Buffer

-- Buffer tool can create a 100-meter buffer zone
+- Buffer tool will create a 100-meter buffer zone

 ### Intersect

-- This tool can creat a new layer with houses in the buffer zone
+- This tool creats a new layer of houses in the buffer zone

 ### Select

-- This tool selects houses within $1,000,000
+- This tool then selects houses within $1,000,000